clarauni/api-car-dealership/README.md

 # cardealership-rest-service

-This technical practice consists of a REST API for a car dealer chain.
+This service consists of a REST API for a car dealer chain.

 Required features: